 - Find out more about nearby trails and beaches at Point Reyes National Seashore on the National Park Service webpage.

-- Visit our partners at the Point Reyes Bookstore, founded by Mesa Refuge alum and advisory committee member Kate Levinson and her husband, Steve Costa.
+- Visit our partners at the Point Reyes Bookstore, owned by Stephen Sparks and Molly Parent.

 - Tune into our community radio station, KWMR, which often hosts interviews with Mesa Refuge residents.

 - From June through early November, visit the Point Reyes Farmer’s Market—a fun and lively jewel that reflects West Marin’s historic focus and involvement in the organic food-to-table movement.
 Mesa Refuge residents love picking up fresh, locally grown and organic produce from the local farmers at the market.